Nedum Onuoha: Manchester City

 In the 2009–10 season, Onuoha found himself out of the first team, due to being on the substitute bench over his own injury concern.
 It wasn't until on 21 November 2009 when he made his first appearance of the season, coming on as a substitute in the second half, in a 2–2 draw against Liverpool.
 However, his return was short–lived when Onuoha suffered a groin injury that kept him out throughout December.
-Onouha didn't make return to the first team until on 24 January 2010 against Scunthorpe United in the fourth round of the FA Cup, as they won 4–2.
-Three months later on 11 April 2010, Onouha played a role when he set up a goal for Carlos Tevez and scored from a solo run, as Manchester City won 5–1 against Birmingham City.
+Onuoha didn't make return to the first team until on 24 January 2010 against Scunthorpe United in the fourth round of the FA Cup, as they won 4–2.
+Three months later on 11 April 2010, Onuoha played a role when he set up a goal for Carlos Tevez and scored from a solo run, as Manchester City won 5–1 against Birmingham City.
 Over the season, he found himself on the substitute bench for the remaining matches, due to competition in the club's defence.
-At the end of the 2009–10 season, Onouha went on to make seventeen appearances and scoring two times in all competitions.
+At the end of the 2009–10 season, Onuoha went on to make seventeen appearances and scoring two times in all competitions.
 Following this, he criticised Manager Roberto Mancini over his decision-making he made at the club.

-After returning from a loan spell at Sunderland, Onouha was linked with a move away from Manchester City, as various Premier League clubs made bids for him ahead of the 2011–12 season.
+After returning from a loan spell at Sunderland, Onuoha was linked with a move away from Manchester City, as various Premier League clubs made bids for him ahead of the 2011–12 season.
 It came after when he was told by the club that he would need to look for a new club.
-But no bid has happened and stayed at Manchester City.
+But no bid was accepted and he stayed at Manchester City.
 After being dropped from the club's pre–season tour, he announced his intention to fight for his first team place at Manchester City in the 2011–12 season.
-However, his first team opportunities at Manchester City was limited as Manager Mancini said: Onouha will stay with us because he is homegrown but he knows it is difficult for him to play often."
+However, his first team opportunities at Manchester City were limited as Manager Mancini said: Onuoha will stay with us because he is homegrown but he knows it is difficult for him to play often."
 But he made his first appearance of the season, starting the whole game, in a 2–0 win over Birmingham City in the third round of the League Cup.
 In January 2012, Onuoha continued to be linked a move away from the club, as Queens Park Rangers made a bid for him.
-After the bid was accepted, the agreement between Manchester City and Queens Park Rangers has been made for Onuoha on 19 January 2012.
-By the time he departed Manchester City this season, he made three appearances for the side.
-Local newspaper, Manchester Evening News, praised Onouha "as a true professional".
+After the bid was accepted, the agreement between Manchester City and Queens Park Rangers was made for Onuoha on 19 January 2012.
+By the time he departed Manchester City that season, he had made three appearances for the side.
+Local newspaper, Manchester Evening News, praised Onuoha "as a true professional".